Skip to Content

 Now, I have only ever cooked a whole turkey in one piece, at one temperature.
 But Ina breaks it down even more and has us cooking the turkey, then trimming some off, and cooking more.

 Preheat the oven to 325 degrees.
 Put the turkey in a large roasting pan, discarding any juices in the dish.
-Place your other veggies in the cavity of the bird.
+Place the other veggies that you chopped up on a cutting board on the inside of the turkey cavity.
+You can add a little more kosher salt if you like.

-Tie the legs together with kitchen twine and make sure the wings are tucked close to the body.
-Brush the turkey with the butter and sprinkle it generously with salt and pepper.
+Tie the legs together with the kitchen twine and make sure the wings are tucked close to the body.
+Brush the outside of the turkey with the butter and sprinkle it generously with salt and pepper.

 Roast the turkey for 2 to 2¼ hours, until the breast meat registers 165 degrees (put the thermometer in sideways) on an instant-read thermometer.

-Remove from the oven and place the turkey on a platter.
+Remove from the oven and place the hot turkey on a platter.
 Now, at this point, Ina cuts off the legs and thighs and puts them back into the roasting pan.
-She then covers the breast and carcass tightly with aluminum foil.
+She then covers the breast and body of the turkey tightly with aluminum foil.

 The legs and thighs go back into the oven for about 15 to 20 minutes, or until the dark meat registers 180 degrees.

-Now, you can plate all the turkey on a platter and let it all rest at room temperature for 15 minutes.
+Now, you can plate all the turkey on an oven-proof platter and let it all rest at room temperature for 15 minutes.
+This is the best turkey I have ever tasted in my life.

-This turkey would go perfect with my Old Fashioned Sage Cornbread Dressing and my Parker House Rolls.
+This turkey would go perfectly with my Old Fashioned Sage Cornbread Dressing and my Parker House Rolls.

 Ina Garten's turkey recipe and her gravy and dressing can be found here.